 Pollination is essentially plant reproduction.
-Without help from animal pollinators, our everyday food supply would look much different – at least one third of our staples we’ve come to rely on would no longer be available.
+Without help from animal pollinators, our everyday food supply would look much different – at least one-third of the staple foods we’ve come to rely on would no longer be available.

 Bees Provide Sources of Food

 A few examples of the foods that would no longer be available to us if bees ceased pollinating our agricultural goods are: broccoli, asparagus, cantaloupes, cucumbers, pumpkins, blueberries, watermelons, almonds, apples, cranberries, and cherries.

 Honey is a food product created by bees and is not to be forgotten.
 Made by bees regurgitating nectar and passing it back and forth in their mouths to one another before depositing and sealing it in a honeycomb, its intended use is for the bees’ winter food stores.
 Humans are quite fond of this amber liquid as well – the 2013 honey crop was valued at $317.1 million.